cmlonder/blog-source/content/post/go-sonar-integration-using-docker-part-1/index.md

 ### Summary
 In this post, we write a simple Go project, generate coverage report, configure SonarScanner, and analyze our project in Sonar.
-The next chapter will be about integrating this project to Jenkins and reject our pipeline based on the project quality report.
+The [next part - TBD]() will be about integrating this project to Jenkins and reject our pipeline based on the project quality report.

 You can find source code of this project in [Github](https://github.com/cmlonder/go-dockerized-coverage)